Technology and Sustainability

 information technology services

-Information Technology Services is committed to furthering the University's efforts for a more sustainability campus.
+Information Technology Services is committed to furthering the University's efforts for a more sustainable campus.
 Learn what steps we are taking to reduce our environmental impact.

 Ink & Toner Recycling.
 BC recycles both laser printer toner and inkjet printer cartridges.
 Learn how to recycle your used printer cartridges.

 Print Management.
 Over the years, ITS has reduced paper and toner usage and cost.
 The Print Management Program has significantly reduced the amount of accidental and unwanted printouts.

 Digital Reporting.
 Over the past decade, ITS has almost completely eliminated printing reports from our central data systems, and are working towards eliminating report printing entirely.